RedHatInsights/acs-ui/CONTRIBUTING.md

 ### Build repo webhook

-There is a jenkins webhook configured for the [build repo](https://github.com/RedHatInsights/acs-ui-build) that notifies RedHatInsights automation that changes occured for the branches in that repo.
+There is a Jenkins webhook configured for the [build repo](https://github.com/RedHatInsights/acs-ui-build) that notifies RedHatInsights automation that changes occured for the branches in that repo.
 Once RedHatInsights automation is notified, the changes will propagate the appropriate environments

 To access the Jenkins dashboard go [here](https://insights-dev-jenkins.apps.crcd01ue1.zmsj.p1.openshiftapps.com/job/insights-frontend-deployer/)

+If you don't have access, please message @gburges or @Martin Maroši and they'll help you with getting access

 ### Environments